 Mid-Ohio Sports Car Course is 2.258 miles of hilly, crazy pavement with few passing opportunities.
-As Scott Dixon’s red alternate sidewall tires began to wear off as the race concluded, several cars one lap down queued up behind the five-time series champion.
+Scott Dixon’s red alternate sidewall tires began to wear off as the race concluded, allowing several cars one lap down to queue up behind the five-time (and defending) series champion.

-They were all as fast, if not faster, than him.
+They were all as fast, if not faster, than the 2008 Indianapolis 500 winner.

-Marco Andretti, Max Chilton and Takuma Sato were ready to pounce but ultimately couldn’t pass the driver with more wins at Mid-Ohio than anybody.
+Marco Andretti, Max Chilton and Takuma Sato were ready to pounce, but ultimately couldn’t pass the most victorious Indy car driver in Mid-Ohio’s history.

-Dixon’s rookie sensation teammate Felix Rosenqvist was in second place and was furious on the radio trying to get Andretti, Chilton and Sato out of the way.
+Dixon’s rookie sensation teammate Felix Rosenqvist was in second place catching the four drivers ahead of him, and the Swede was furious on the radio trying to get Andretti, Chilton and Sato out of the way.

 But the bigger picture is that the odds of a situation like this happening is extremely remote.
-Having lapped cars running pretty much on pace with the leader near the end isn’t exactly a common scenario.
+Having lapped cars running on pace, and in some cases, faster, than the leader near the end isn’t exactly a common scenario.

-It was also probably the best drive the rookie has had all year long.
+It was also probably the best drive the 2015 European Formula 3 Champion has had all year long.